SKopecz/PositiveIntegrators.jl/paper/paper.md

 # Summary

-We introduce PositiveIntegrators.jl, a Julia package that provides efficient implementations of various modified Patankar--Runge--Kutta (MPRK) schemes, making these methods accessible for users and comparable for researchers.
-MPRK schemes are unconditionally positive time integration schemes for the solution of positive differential equations.
-In addition, the numerical solutions preserve the conservation property when applied to a conservative system.
+We introduce PositiveIntegrators.jl, a Julia package that provides efficient implementations of various time integration schemes for the solution of positive ordinary differential equations, making these methods accessible for users and comparable for researchers.
+Currently, the package provides MPRK, SSP-MPRK and MPDeC schemes, all of which are unconditionally positive and also preserve the conservation property when applied to a conservative system.
-The package is fully compatible with DifferentialEquations.jl, which allows a direct comparison of MPRK and standard schemes.
+The package is fully compatible with DifferentialEquations.jl, which allows a direct comparison between the provided schemes and standard methods.

 # Statement of need